Connecting & Representing Evangelicals Since 1942

 Anderson assumed the NAE presidency with a firm understanding of the NAE's history and a clear vision for the future.
 He is a gifted communicator and leader, regularly gives interviews and occasionally ventures into the public policy arena, but his primary interests are with the church, rather than with politics or the press.
 He has cast a vision for an association with strong connections to member denominations and organizations, one which influences society for justice and righteousness, and gathers the many voices of evangelicals together to be more effective for Jesus Christ and his cause.

 Anderson streamlined the NAE staff and hired Todd Bassett (former National Commander of the Salvation Army) as an NAE special representative.
-Under their leadership the various offices of the NAE continue to move forward.
-Galen Carey, Vice President for Government Relations, is working to establish projects in each of the policy areas outlined in the "For the Health of the Nation" document.
+Under their leadership the various offices of the NAE continued to move forward.
+Currently, Galen Carey, Vice President for Government Relations, is working to establish projects in each of the policy areas outlined in the "For the Health of the Nation" document.
 Heather Gonzales, Vice President & COO, is tasked with strengthening NAE connections to our member churches, denominations, schools and organizations.
 The Chaplains Commission and World Relief are also strong and are serving their respective communities with distinction.

-With a record of over sixty-five years of facilitating evangelical unity, witness and cooperation, the NAE is well situated to continue providing strategic leadership for evangelicals.
+With a record of over seventy years of facilitating evangelical unity, witness and cooperation, the NAE is well situated to continue providing strategic leadership for evangelicals.
 While NAE has not become everything or done everything that many had hoped, it still remains the only institutional structure and the most representative agency of American evangelicals in the 21st century.
 It serves a critical need by providing stability and connectedness for evangelicals while projecting a respected voice for the evangelical movement across America.